Dunedin Hospital: Sixth National Government, 2023-present

 In late April 2025, Health New Zealand confirmed that it would reduce the number of ICU beds on opening to 20, with room to increase to 40 beds in the future.
 Former health chief Dr John a chambers expressed concern that reducing the number of ICU beds would affect healthcare in the Southern region.
 On 2 May, the Otago Daily Times reported that Health New Zealand had plans to reduce the number of mental health beds for elderly people from 24 to eight.
 University of Otago associate professor of psychiatry Dr Yoram Barak expressed concerns about plans to slash the number of mental health beds.
 On 23 May, Health New Zealand released details of its bed cutting plans to the Otago Daily Times.
 These including reducing the number of maternity beds from 23 to 22, elderly mental health service beds from 21 to 8, rehabilitation ward beds from 40 to 16, ICU/surgical ward beds from 40 to 20.
 In total, the rebuilt hospital will reopen with 371 instead of 430 beds, with the potential raise the capacity to 424 beds over time.

+The entrance to Dunedin Hospital which features a mural by Neil Grant made of ceramic tiles, which was commissioned in 1984.

 On 3 July 2025, Health Minister Brown released a timeline of the Dunedin Hospital construction.
 The early construction phase is expected to begin in July 2026 and will involve laying 134 steel-reinforced concrete pile caps.
 In addition, early construction will involve laying 4,300 cubic metres of concrete and 490 tonnes of reinforcing steel on the site.
-The second phase is expected to start in January 2026 and will involve subculture works including installing lower slab, concreting, and plinths for base isolators to ensure the hospital will remain operational during earthquakes or natural disasters.
+The second phase is expected to start in January 2026.
+It will involve subculture works, including installing lower slab, concreting, and plinths for base isolators to ensure the hospital remains operational during earthquakes or natural disasters.
 The third phase is expected to commence in July 2026 and will involve laying base isolators.
 Steel structure construction is expected to commence in August 2026.
 The NZ$1.88 billion hospital will house 351 beds and is expected to open in 2031.

+A government report dated November 2025 confirmed that the new outpatient building would open in 2026, but identified a large number of high or very high risks associated with staffing and operating the hospital, due to the five-year delay between the opening of the in-patient and out-patients buildings.
+The report was described as a "bombshell".